chiseanchang0727/Projects/Data_Analysis_project.md

 As we can see from following picture:

-- The retention rate of our product is **lower** than competitors, especially in $R1$ (35%).
+- The retention rate of our product is **lower** than benchmarks, especially in $R1$ (35%).
-- However, there is no big difference between our proudct and competitors in DNU.
+- However, there is no big difference between our proudct and benchmarks in DNU.
 - So the problem of low AU comes from low Retention, especially in the first day, $R1$.